-Some Girls Do is average as the assorted James Bond copy goes – nothing standout, nothing particularly bad.
+Some Girls Do is average as the other James Bond copies of this era go – nothing standout, nothing particularly bad.
 It restrains the camp and tongue-in-cheek elements far better than other efforts like the excruciating Matt Helm films do.
 There are a couple of action sequences involving Richard Johnson being menaced while in a hang glider and a speedboat chase but these are fairly lacklustre.

 There is also the fembot theme that was popular in a number of films of the era – as in Dr Goldfoot and the Bikini Machine (1965) or the woman takeover plots we had in In Like Flint (1967), The Million Eyes of Sumuru (1967) and Zeta One (1969) – before being parodied by Austin Powers.
 However, the film seems confused as to whether the woman are androids or are human bodies that have been given a ‘robot brain’.

 Among the cast, Richard Johnson is passable if a little too smooth.
 James Villiers makes quite a reasonable villain.
 Robert Morley is cast as a chef with the clear impression meant to imply that he is gay.
 Ronnie Stevens plays the embassy attache as one-note bumbling slapstick – one kept being reminded of Rowan Atkinson in Never Say Never Again (1983).
 There is quite a line-up of woman, although the one surprise is seeing as uncredited Joanna Lumley as one of the fembots during the opening scenes.

 Ralph Thomas was a British director who was active between the 1940s and 70s, mostly known for the series of comedies starring Dirk Bogarde that began with Doctor in the House (1961).
 In genre material, Thomas also made the mermaid comedy Mad About Men (1954), the sex comedy Percy (1971) with Hywel Bennett receiving the world’s first penis transplant and its sequel Percy’s Progress (1974) where Percy becomes the last fertile man in the world, and the John Wyndham adapted alternate history film Quest for Love (1971).